sukovec/cestopis-private/README.md

 The main focus of this project are maps - displaying all the way I've made with distinguishing differents types of transport (avion, walking, buses, hitchhiking, rented car, boat).

+Basically, this should work like website generator and the result should be (ideally) without any server-side scripting and with minimum client-side scripting.
+Just for displaying things that wouldn't work without scripting (maps).

-## It is divided into two parts:
+## The project is divided into two parts:
-* private - the "administration interface", divided into frontend and backend, not made to be nice-looking or even easy to use (hovewer, it should be easy to run it, just two npm install, tsc, webpack and node .)
-* public - right now, non-existent.
-Should display
+* Backend
+* Frontend

 ## How to run it?

-* There's no reason to run this right now, as it is pretty much nothing but strange example of unsing leaflet.
-But, here are steps to run this:
+* There's no reason to run this right now, as the only few parts works and nothing works well enough.
+Especially, there is still no export module, just few parts more or less working (or, to be honest, less or lesser working).
+But, if you would like to run this, you could do it this way:
 1. Clone the repo
 2. Execute `npm install` in both `private/backend` and `private/frontend` directories
-3. Execute `webpack` in `private/frontend` directory
+3. Execute `webpack` in `private/frontend` directory (may be needed to install webpack locally and run `npx webpack`)
-4. Execute `tsc` in `private/backend` directory
+4. Execute `tsc` in `private/backend` directory (may be needed to install typescript locally and run `npx -p typescript tsc`)
-5. Run it with `node .`
+5. Run backend with `node .`
-6. Connect with browser to `http://localhost:9080/` (or whatever it shows)
+6. Connect with browser to `http://localhost:9080/` (or whatever it shows, it's configurable using `dist/app/const/config.js`)
 7. Enjoy the nothingness and nonusefullness of this project!